keeakita/quipbot/README.md

 it now uses Chrome with `chromedriver`.
 There's some standardization work underway for a browser-agnostic control protocol, so hopefully that will improve the situation in the future.

+## Legal Disclaimer

+The legal team at my current employer is making me put this in here, in case it somehow wasn't obvious that no company is responsible for such a stupid and poorly written project:

+*I am providing the code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).*